 Vitamin E is a powerful antioxidant that protects cells from free radical damage.
 Since free radical damage causes wrinkles, loss of elasticity, and age spots, vitamin E protects the skin from these common signs of aging.

-You may have heard of this group of antioxidants before since green tea, red wine, and olives are also rich in polyphenols — one of the main reasons they are so healthy!
+Polyphenols are another type of antioxidant.
+You may have heard of them before since green tea, red wine, and olives are also rich in polyphenols — one of the main reasons they’re all so healthy!

 Studies have shown that when applied to the skin, polyphenols protect the skin from ultraviolet radiation and enhance skin cell regeneration, improving skin tone and elasticity.